-The following tables detail the native token rewards and their respective fair market value recognized as revenue for the three months ended March 31, 2024 June 30, 2024 and 2023.
-Revenues are derived from three primary sources: (1) token rewards earned from the delegation of cryptocurrency assets to third-party validator nodes; (2) token rewards derived from BTCS-operated validator nodes, which include staking of the Company's crypto assets to BTCS nodes as well as Validator Fees earned from third parties asset delegations to our nodes; and (3) net block rewards accrued generated by BTCS Builders.
+The following tables detail the native token rewards and their respective fair market value recognized as revenue for the three and nine months ended September 30, 2024 and 2023.
+Revenues are derived from three primary sources: (1) token rewards earned from the delegation of cryptocurrency assets to third-party validator nodes; (2) token rewards derived from BTCS-operated validator nodes, which include staking of the Company's crypto assets to BTCS nodes as well as Validator Fees earned from third parties asset delegations to our nodes; and (3) block rewards generated by BTCS Builders.